Chapter 30 – Montgomery GI Bill

 Chapter 33- Post-9/11 GI Bill Benefits

-Chapter 33- Post 9/11 GI Bill provides up to 36 months of education benefits.
+Chapter 33- Post 9/11 GI Bill provides up to 36 months of full-time education benefits.
 Benefits are generally payable for 15 years following your release from active duty.
 Payments are based on the amount of service you completed after September 10, 2001.
 You will receive a larger benefit if you served more active duty or mobilization time.

 If you are eligible for benefits under the Post-9/11 GI Bill, you may receive a(n):